kiosan/maxua-public/README.md

 Built with Claude and other LLM tools.

 Feedback, ideas, bug reports are always welcome!
+I also really really need some frontend help -- pls see [issues](https://github.com/imax/maxua-public/issues) page.

 Email: ischenko@gmail.com or Tg @maxua.